nicktagliamonte/In-the-City/README.md

 ## Information:

 If you somehow stumbled onto this page and are interested in someday playing a text-based adventure game set in a far-future Philadelphia that draws primary influence from "A Dark Room," "Unsleeping City," and "Annihilation" and is overall kind of a bummer, **don't read anything in the resources folder** because it contains significant spoilers.
-I'll make the test game playable and include instructions for that much later.
+I'll make the test game playable and include instructions for that later.
 Current ETA is probably around 12/25/24